-On October 13, 2022, the Company entered into an exclusive, world-wide, royalty-bearing license from Johns Hopkins University (JHU) and the Institute of Organic Chemistry and Biochemistry (IOCB) of the Czech Academy of Sciences for rights to commercialize N-substituted prodrugs of mebendazole that demonstrate improved solubility and bioavailability.
+On October 13, 2022, the Company entered into an exclusive, world-wide, royalty-bearing license from JHU and the Institute of Organic Chemistry and Biochemistry (IOCB) of the Czech Academy of Sciences for rights to commercialize N-substituted prodrugs of Mebendazole that demonstrate improved solubility and bioavailability.
 The license covers prodrug compositions and use for treating disease as claimed in multiple US and worldwide patent applications.
 In consideration for the rights granted to the Company under the License Agreement JHU and IOCB will receive a staggered upfront license fee of \$100,000.
 The Company will also reimburse JHU and IOCB for previously incurred patent costs.
 Under the terms of the License Agreement, JHU and IOCB will be entitled to four percent (4.0%) royalty on net sales by the Company.
 In addition, the Company is required to pay JHU and IOCB minimum annual royalty payments of \$5,000 for 2027, \$10,000 for 2028, \$20,000 for 2029, \$30,000 for 2030 and \$50,000 for 2031 and each year after until the first commercial sale after which the annual minimum royalty shall be \$150,000.
 The license agreement also contains milestone payments for patent grants, clinical development steps through the approval of an NDA and commercialization.
-As of June 30, 2023 and December 31, 2022, the balance of accrued expense related to this license agreement was \$96,646 and \$133,238, respectively.
-The Company expensed the license fee and will expense development costs until commercial viability is likely.
+As of September 30, 2023 and December 31, 2022, the balance of accrued expense related to this license agreement was \$0 and \$133,238, respectively.
+The Company assessed whether the license should be capitalized and determined that the licensed program is in the early stage and therefore may not be recoverable; the Company expensed the license fee and will expense development costs until commercial viability is likely.